pjdufour/geonode-devops/README.md

 ```

-To add an Ubuntu 14.04 ("Trusty") vagrant box to your control machine, run:
+To add an Ubuntu 16.04 LTS ("Xenial") vagrant box to your control machine, run:

 ```
-vagrant box add ubuntu/trusty64
+vagrant box add bento/ubuntu-16.04

 ```

+Do no use `ubuntu/xenial64` from Ubuntu cloud images, as referenced here: https://bugs.launchpad.net/cloud-images/+bug/1569237.

 To launch the GeoNode virtual machine run: